Surihix/Drakengard1and2Extractor/README.md

 # Drakengard1and2Extractor
 <br>![Image Text](app-img_repo.png)
 <br><br>
-This small C# Winforms based GUI app should help in extracting and converting few file types from the PS2 games, Drakengard 1 and 2.
+This small C# Winforms based GUI app should help in extracting and converting few file types from the PS2 games, Drakengard 1 and 2. you can also repack some of the files too.
 <br>For app usage and more info on the file formats supported by this app, please refer to the Help option available on the app.

 # For Developers